 ORCID ID: 0000-0001-7272-5367

-Jennifer Morgan is a doctoral candidate with a focus on family engagement and serious illness.
+Jennifer Morgan received her doctorate degree in health policy in nursing with a focus on family engagement and serious illness.
 She is a board-certified clinical nurse who is a member of Massachusetts General Hospital Ethics in Clinical Practice Shared Governance Committee.
-She is also a graduate assistant for a course that addresses legal, ethical, and policy concerns in nursing at the Manning College of Nursing and Health Sciences at University of Massachusetts in Boston.
+She was also a graduate assistant for a course that addresses legal, ethical, and policy concerns in nursing at the Manning College of Nursing and Health Sciences at University of Massachusetts in Boston.
 Jennifer is the corresponding author for this article and can be reached at the above email.

 Joanne Roman Jones, JD, PhD, RN